 Mohawk Flooring unfurled its first carpet in 1878 and uses product innovation and design to shape its assembly practices.
 As the world’s largest flooring company, Mohawk offers products in over 30 different categories.
 Its family of brands include Pergo, Karastan, Daltile, American Olean, Quick-Step, Marazzi and Century Flooring.

-- Retail partners: Mohawk Flooring makes its products available in retail stores across the country.
+Retail partners: Mohawk Flooring makes its products available in retail stores across the country.
 It does not allow customers to buy directly from the factory, so a retail partner can ensure customers select the right fit and product.

-- Environmental awareness: Mohawk Flooring emphasizes using recycled and renewable resources in its products.
+Environmental awareness: Mohawk Flooring emphasizes using recycled and renewable resources in its products.

-- Products: The company manufacturers quality carpet, area rugs, hardwood, tile, laminate, and resilient vinyl.
+Products: The company manufacturers quality carpet, area rugs, hardwood, tile, laminate, and resilient vinyl.

-- Family friendly: Mohawk Flooring carpets are unusually resistant to the stains, dirt and wear and tear that come from kids and pets.
+Family friendly: Mohawk Flooring carpets are unusually resistant to the stains, dirt and wear and tear that come from kids and pets.
 Many of the options have stain and soil protection permanently built in.

-- Warranties: Lifetime stain warranties are offered on many carpets.
+Warranties: Lifetime stain warranties are offered on many carpets.

-- Best for Mohawk Flooring carpets are tailored toward people with pets and kids, luxury shoppers.
+Best for: Mohawk Flooring carpets are tailored toward people with pets and kids, luxury shoppers.
 Green shoppers can find products made with recycled and renewable resources.

-Mohawk Flooring Company Profile
+Mohawk Flooring Company Information